 You've spent months planning for it: you've booked your flights, you've researched the best hostels, you've signed up for tours, and you've worked out an itinerary for your day.
 Everything has fallen into place to ensure you have the trip of a lifetime.
 You say goodbye to your friends and family and head off on the biggest adventure of your life.

-But what happens if you don't like it?
+So what happens if you don't like it?

 What if all you can think about is how you want to go home?